worldcoin/smtb-ceremony/GUIDE.md

 ### Backup all important files to S3

-For each different mode and batch size combination that we want, we need to upload these files to S3 using `upload.py`'s `put` commands:
+For each different mode and batch size combination that we want, we need to upload these files to S3 using `upload.py`'s `put` commands to generate the presigned URL and with `curl -v -T` to upload the files:

 - srs.lag
 - evals